-- A healthy diet rich in fruits, vegetables, whole grains and low-fat dairy can help to reduce the risk of heart disease.
+- A healthy diet rich in fruits, vegetables, whole grains, and low-fat dairy can help to reduce the risk of heart disease.

 How much do I need to eat?

-On average, women need around 2000 calories a day, and men around 2500 calories.
-It's not just about counting calories but to eat the right types of food and in the right proportions for good health.
+On average, women need around 2,000 calories a day, and men around 2,500 calories.
+But it’s not just about counting calories.
+We need to eat the right types of food and in the right proportions for good health.

 - Think smaller portions.
 By serving your meals on smaller plates or in bowls, you can trick your brain into thinking it’s a larger portion.
-If you do not feel satisfied at the end of a meal, add more leafy greens or round off the meal with fruit.
+If you do not feel satisfied at the end of a meal, add more leafy greens, or round off the meal with fruit.